membranehq/sync-messages-example/README.md

 2. Set up your configuration file `memebrane.config.yml` with the workspace info

-3. Run the `push` methos to clone the required structure to your workspace
+3. Run the `push` method to clone the required structure to your workspace

 ```bash
 membrane push -w <your-workspace-key-here>